Padre Island Shells

 - In a large saucepan, saute green pepper and onion in 2 tablespoons butter until tender.
 Stir in flour and salt until blended.
 Gradually stir in milk.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Stir in tomato and parsley.

 - Melt the remaining butter; toss with bread crumbs.
 Sprinkle over casserole.
 Top with remaining cheese.
-Bake, uncovered, for 5-10 minutes or until golden brown.
-Yield: 6-8 servings.
+Bake, uncovered, for 5-10 minutes longer or until golden brown.